MatzoMT/csci4800/milestone2.md

 ### Describe potential guidelines and solutions
 **Guidelines** - Fortunately, it seems as though the above solutions are built with universal usability in mind, and since they are used across many types of schools and institutions, including public institutions.
 This means each software overall conforms to WCAG accessibility guidelines, including the Gradebook views.
 [8][9][10] In addition, the basic guidelines for designing user interface software, as laid out by Smith and Mosier, have been followed.
 [19] For instance, data entry for instructors is supported with mouse and keyboard input, data visualization is laid out clearly in tabular formats for both students and instructors, and there is generally a clear sequence of actions for users.

-**Principles** - Potential solutions should ideally conform to Norman’s Principles of Good Design and other such sets of principles.
-[20] All three systems appropriately provide a match between the online system and the real world.
+**Principles** - Potential solutions should ideally conform to established sets of principles such as Norman’s Principles of Good Design and The Eight Golden Rules of Interface Design.
+[20][21] All three systems appropriately provide a match between the online system and the real world.
 Each online gradebook roughly matches the spreadsheet format that would be found in a pen-and-paper version.
 This makes the conceptual model easy to understand, as the user already knows what to expect from the interface due to having dealt with a physical analogue.
 In addition, each platform has generally aimed for consistency, by ensuring that any icons or colors have the same meaning across the UI.
 Also, for the instructor view of the gradebooks, each system has done a good job of keeping the user in control, by providing lots of options to configure and tweak the structure of the grades and assignment settings.
 Furthermore, Canvas’s and Blackboard’s features on the instructor end show an appeal to discoverability because much of their configuration tools are made available in the grades section without having to navigate to hidden menus or other pages to access those key features.
 The same cannot entirely be said of eLC/D2L, which tends to hide options and functions behind a few clicks, and does not clearly signify where they are located.
 It would certainly best serve our users to ensure visibility of gradebook functions identified as important by students, so that instructors have an easier time finding these settings and can implement them more frequently.

 ## C. Proposed Solution
 ### Propose your solution